-Over the past twenty-six years, Coleman College has expanded its scope of operations offering a wide range of education and training services to meet the needs of our students and working adults in Singapore and the region.
-Besides being one of the more established institutions providing English Language and preparatory courses to foreign students, Coleman College also offers other academic and professional courses including tourism and hospitality, business, accounting and sports and coaching.
-Some of these courses lead to certificates, diplomas and degrees awarded by overseas education institutions.
-Coleman College occupies an area of about 10,000 sq feet with a total of 12 well-equipped training rooms.
-Study corners and student lounge, library selection and free access to computers with wireless internet connection are made available to further enhance our students’ learning experience.
+Over the past twenty-seven years, Coleman College has expanded its scope of operations offering a wide range of education and training services to meet the needs of our students and working adults in Singapore and the region.
+Besides being one of the established institutions providing English Language and preparatory courses to foreign students, Coleman College also offers other academic and professional courses including tourism and hospitality, logistics management and sports and coaching.
+Some of these courses can be articulated to certificates, diplomas with pathways leading to degrees from international Universities.
+Coleman College occupies an area of about 15,000 sq feet with a total of 14 well-equipped training rooms.
+Study corners and free access to computers with wireless internet connection are made available to further enhance our students’ learning experience.
 All the classrooms and facilities are carefully planned to ensure convenience for all.
 We are committed to delivering quality service and programmes to our customers and partners.
 Coleman College nurtures a pool of qualified, experienced and committed staff to provide effective and efficient services and programmes to our students.
-In line with its commitment to uphold the quality and effectiveness of its services, the College maintains a teacher-student ratio of 1:40 for its language courses and 1:100 for its other academic and professional courses.
-The College has always aimed to be above-board and thus the provision of clear and accurate information on all its course pre-requisites and fees, including a breakdown of tuition fees and non-tuition fees payable by the students which now has also been instituted by The Council of Private Education (CPE).
-The information is readily available in our marketing materials and is communicated to all prospective students before enrolment.
-For more information on our fee structure, kindly contact us.
+In line with its commitment to uphold the quality and effectiveness of its services, the College maintains a teacher-student ratio of 1:40 for tutorial and 1:64 for lectures.
+The College provides clear and accurate information on all its courses’ pre-requisites and fees, including a breakdown of course fees and non-course fees payable by the students.
+This information is made available to all prospective students before enrolment and marketing materials.
+For more information on our fee structure, please kindly contact us.
 We welcome you to visit us and enquire about our programmes, and experience for yourself our commitment to service quality, effectiveness in the delivery of our services and care for our students.
-Chay Yee Chairman / Principal

 To: Miss Siew